+61 2 9188 7896 (24/7) Contact Us

 Although a token may appear real in the Atomic wallet, it is always important to verify that the tokens are what they appear to be.
 Using a Blockchain explorer like Etherscan to check the transaction ID (the unique string of characters that represents the transfer of tokens on the blockchain) reveals a lot of information about the tokens involved.

 Here we can see an Atomic Wallet showing a balance of 163,844.18 USDT, but if we look closely, we can see that these tokens have a value of $0.
-At first glance it may look like real USDT tokens, it says USDT right there, but the logo being displayed is the Ethereum logo and not that of Tether.
+At first glance, it may look like real USDT tokens; it says USDT right there, but the logo being displayed is the Ethereum logo and not that of Tether.

 A screen shot of an Atomic Wallet that contains fake USDT tokens sent by scammers.